LedgerHQ/ledger-live/libs/coin-tester/coin-tester.md

 ## How it works

-The coin tester exectutes **scenarios**.
-A scenario is a suite of transactions that are ran together.
+The coin tester executes **scenarios**.
+A scenario is a suite of transactions that are run together.

 A scenario could look like: